guilhermewebdev/django-login/README.md

     DB_HOST=172.25.20.15
 ```

-Whit the project configured, you can build the containers, run the following command into project directory to do it:
+With the project configured, you can build the containers, run the following command into project directory to do it:

 ```
     docker-compose build